xibosignage/xibo-manual/source/en/layouts_overlay.md

 # Overlay Layouts

-Schedule as an **Overlay Layout** to tell [[PRODUCTNAME]] to display the Layout on top of normally Scheduled Layouts.
+Schedule as an **Overlay Layout** to tell [[PRODUCTNAME]] to display the Layout on top of normally **Scheduled Layouts**.
 Overlays remain on top while your normal Scheduled content changes underneath, particularly useful for logos, important information or emergency notices.

 ![Overlay Layout](img/layouts_overlay.png)

 ## Create an Overlay Layout

 Overlay Layouts are created in exactly the same way as all other **Layouts**.
-Add Regions to fit around your existing content so that your Overlay Layout will "sit on top" of other Layouts that are Scheduled at the same time.
+Add Regions to fit around your existing content so that your Overlay Layout can "sit on top" of other Layouts that are **Scheduled** at the same time as the Overlay.
 Your Overlay Layout will display its all important content whilst the Layouts "underneath" playout in rotation.

 {tip}
 [[PRODUCTNAME]] will not render the background on an Android or webOS Players when a Layout is scheduled as an Overlay Layout.